sairamkumarm/AnSRS/README.md

 A CompletedSet, where items recalled, are stored, waiting to be commited.
 A Database, where items are persisted for further recollection.

-  -d, --debug     Prints set and db state
+  -l, --list      Prints set and db state
   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands: